-Morgan Stanley & Co.
-LLC, as senior manager, and the co-senior managing underwriter and co-managing underwriters listed on the cover page, have jointly and severally agreed, subject to certain conditions, to purchase the 2022 Series A Bonds from the Corporation at a purchase price of \$180,400,000, and to make a public offering of the 2022 Series A Bonds at prices that are not in excess of the public offering prices stated on the inside cover pages of this Official Statement.
-Such Underwriters will be obligated to purchase all of the 2022 Series A Bonds if any are purchased.
-The 2022 Series A Bonds may be offered and sold to certain dealers at prices lower than such public offering prices, and such public offering prices may be changed, from time to time, by such Underwriters.
-Such Underwriters will receive an underwriting fee in the amount of \$1,269,529.42 for the 2022 Series A Bonds, which amounts include expenses for such underwriting.
+Barclays Capital Inc., as senior manager, and the co-senior managing underwriter and co-managing underwriters listed on the cover page, have jointly and severally agreed, subject to certain conditions, to purchase the 2022 Series E Bonds from the Corporation at a purchase price of \$152,457,817.40 (representing the principal amount of the 2022 Series E Bonds plus original issue premium of \$1,117,817.40) and to make a public offering of the 2022 Series E Bonds at prices that are not in excess of the public offering prices stated on the inside cover page of this Official Statement.
+Such Underwriters will be obligated to purchase all of the 2022 Series E Bonds if any are purchased.
+The 2022 Series E Bonds may be offered and sold to certain dealers at prices lower than such public offering prices, and such public offering prices may be changed, from time to time, by such Underwriters.
+Such Underwriters will receive an underwriting fee in the amount of \$996,130.52, which amount includes expenses for such underwriting.